bbauska/UC-Davis-JS-Basics/readme.md

 </p>

 Instead of next, this is previous instead of next photo, is going to be previous photo.
-Okay, so now we've got our event handler.
+Okay, so now we&apos;ve got our event handler.
 And now we need a function.
 Again copy and paste always good to make sure the names match function.
 Previous Photo, parentheses curly braces.
 There we go.
 Now the way to think about this the Previous Photo button is you have to think backwards.
-And the easiest way to do it is to think about what happens if you're on the last photo?
-Suppose we're showing on the screen image five, and current image is currently set to four.
+And the easiest way to do it is to think about what happens if you&apos;re on the last photo?
+Suppose we&apos;re showing on the screen image five, and current image is currently set to four.
 What do we want to have happen when we click the button previous photo?
 We want current image to decrement.
 We wanted to go from 4 to 3.
 And then we want to go in and get this image.
 And then when we click it again, it goes from 3 to 2, and we get that image and then it goes from 2 to 1 and we get that image.
 And then it goes from one to zero and we get that image to zeros, okay?
-If you click it again, we don't do some sort of if statement, it's going to go from zero to minus one and that's not going to work.
+If you click it again, we don&apos;t do some sort of if statement, it&apos;s going to go from zero to minus one and that&apos;s not going to work.
 So if the value of current image is less than 0, we want to set it to what?
 Well, we could set it to 4.
 That would work or we could set it to myimages.length - 1, right?
-Let's take this piece by piece.
-Let's do this part first.
-I'm going to decrement current image, currentImage.
-That's the same as saying current image equals current image minus one.
+Let&apos;s take this piece by piece.
+Let&apos;s do this part first.
+I&apos;m going to decrement current image, currentImage.
+That&apos;s the same as saying current image equals current image minus one.
-We're going to decrement current image and then we can do this again.
-If we leave off the if statement all together, you'll see when we get down to the bottom of the images, we're going to have an error, but let's just do it just to see how that happens and what that looks like.
+We&apos;re going to decrement current image and then we can do this again.
+If we leave off the if statement all together, you&apos;ll see when we get down to the bottom of the images, we&apos;re going to have an error, but let&apos;s just do it just to see how that happens and what that looks like.

-Over here, I can refresh this, and I'm going to click Next until I get to the end to the fifth photo here.
+Over here, I can refresh this, and I&apos;m going to click Next until I get to the end to the fifth photo here.
 Oops to summon four one more.
-So now I'm on five.
+So now I&apos;m on five.
-And now I can click previous and it'll go to four.
-They'll go to three, it'll go to 2, it'll go to 1.
+And now I can click previous and it&apos;ll go to four.
+They&apos;ll go to three, it&apos;ll go to 2, it&apos;ll go to 1.
-And now if I click it again going to have an error because current image is going to be minus one, and that's not going to work.
+And now if I click it again going to have an error because current image is going to be minus one, and that&apos;s not going to work.
 Okay, undefined.
-So that's where we need our if statement.
-So let's come back here and see if we can write that if statement.
-It's going to look like this.
+So that&apos;s where we need our if statement.
+So let&apos;s come back here and see if we can write that if statement.
+It&apos;s going to look like this.
 So images will copy this one and pasted in here.
 But instead of current image is greater than my images.
-Where I'm looking for is current image less than zero?
+Where I&apos;m looking for is current image less than zero?
 Is current image less than zero?
 And if it is, I can set current image to four.
 And that would work because that puts it back at the end of the array.
-That'll work just fine.
+That&apos;ll work just fine.
 But even better is to use the my images dot length minus one.
 Again to keep the script generalized.
 My image is length minus one.
-So now you'll see if l do this.
-I'm going to come back here, refresh the page.
-And again, I'll go back up to the end of the list here.
-There's 2,3,4,5.
+So now you&apos;ll see if l do this.
+I&apos;m going to come back here, refresh the page.
+And again, I&apos;ll go back up to the end of the list here.
+There&apos;s 2,3,4,5.
 Okay, now if I click previous, it should go to four And then to three, and then to two, and then to one.
-And now if I click it again, current image is now going to be minus one that's less than zero.
-That's going to kick off that if statement and say, all right, it's less than zero.
-So it's going to set it to the end of the array.
+And now if I click it again, current image is now going to be minus one that&apos;s less than zero.
+That&apos;s going to kick off that if statement and say, all right, it&apos;s less than zero.
+So it&apos;s going to set it to the end of the array.
 And there it is.
-There's five again, because current images four which is getting image five from the array.
+There&apos;s five again, because current images four which is getting image five from the array.
 So now I can loop through in either direction I can loop through, going frontwards and I can loop through going backwards.